zowe/zowe-pli-language-support/README.md

 * **Go To Definition** enables you to right-click on any variable or paragraph to reveal a definition of the element.
 If the definition is in an include file, or the name of an include file, the include file opens.

 ![Animated gif showing the Go To Definition functionality on a PL/I include file and a variable defined in that file](https://github.com/zowe/zowe-pli-language-support/blob/main/img/include.gif?raw=true)

+### CICS and SQL Built-In Variable Support

+The PL/I Language Support extension supports the built-in variables for CICS, SQLCA and SQLDA.
+Hover over a built-in variable to display its definition.

+### Type Function Support

+The PL/I Language Support extension supports all PL/I type functions.
+Hover over a type function to display its definition.

 ## Configure Processor Groups